anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: The deepest craving of human nature is the need to be appreciated.
+Quote: What sweetness is left in life, if you take away friendship?
+Robbing life of friendship is like robbing the world of the sun.
+A true friend is more to be esteemed than kinsfolk.

-By: William James
+By: Cicero